Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Methodology

-EnCodec is a neural audio compression model based on a quantized latent representation.
-We use a pre-trained causal model operating at 24 kHz on monophonic audio, trained on a variety of audio data.\footnote{\url{https://github.com/facebookresearch/encodec}.} It consists of: \begin{itemize} \item An encoder that transforms the input waveform into a latent vector \( \mathbf{w} \), \item A quantizer that maps \( \mathbf{w} \) to a discretized version \( \mathbf{w}_q \), \item A decoder that reconstructs the waveform from \( \mathbf{w}_q \). \end{itemize} This architecture preserves the overall content while discarding fine-grained details, making it suitable for suppressing speech synthesis-specific artifacts.
+\textit{EnCodec~\cite{defossez_2023_TMLR}:} It is a neural audio compression model based on a quantized latent representation.
+We use a pre-trained causal model operating at 24 kHz on monophonic audio, trained on a variety of audio data.\footnote{EnCodec pretrained model: \url{https://github.com/facebookresearch/encodec}.} It consists of an encoder that transforms the input waveform into a latent vector \( \mathbf{w} \), a quantizer that maps \( \mathbf{w} \) to a discretized version \( \mathbf{w}_q \), and a decoder that reconstructs the waveform from \( \mathbf{w}_q \).
+This architecture preserves the overall content while discarding fine-grained details, making it suitable for suppressing speech synthesis-specific artifacts.